Canterbury College, Kent

 Canterbury College is a part of the EKC Group of colleges and provides Higher Education in Canterbury, Kent, England.
 It was established in 1947.

 The college has about 3800 students and 500 staff.
 It predominantly provides courses to students 16 and above.
-It also offers education to students between ages 14 and 16 through its Junior College, T Levels, and A Levels courses.
+It also offers education to students between ages 14 and 18 years through its Junior College, T Levels, and A Levels courses.
 Adult learners can also participate in part-time courses and short courses.

 The College is situated near the centre of Canterbury on New Dover Road.

-Redevelopment
+History

+Canterbury College, originally named Canterbury Technical College, opened in 1947 at the former site of the Kent and Canterbury Hospital and Canterbury Technical School, in Longport in the centre of Canterbury.
+Despite their similar names, the College and school were not connected.
+Early courses taught included masonry, plumbing and carpentry.
+In its early years the College also taught a range of courses then described as ‘Women subjects’, aimed at female students, although these were renamed Home Management and Catering following their expansion in 1964.

+The changing nature of education for female students in Britain was of sufficient interest to prompt a question involving Canterbury Technical College in parliament from the MP Terence Boston to the UK Secretary of State for Education and Science, Charles Crossland in 1965.
+Boston asked if the Secretary of State was satisfied that the facilities for ‘technical education for girls’ was adequate in Kent.
+Crossland replied that he was satisfied as ‘courses in secretarial work, catering and general crafts, available to girls’ at Canterbury Technical College.

+In 1964 Canterbury Technical College began a phased move to newly built premises in New Dover Road, later sharing the site with the Canterbury College of Art.
+Subjects now included art, advanced cookery, English, household administration, salesmanship, science, social studies, human biology and business studies.
-Canterbury College completed Phase 1 and 2 (£50 million) of their campus redevelopment programme in 2008.
-April 2006 saw the completion of Phase 1, which included a new Children's Centre, Technology Centre, Land Based Centre, Motor Vehicle Centre and the Post-16 Centre.

-Canterbury College's £19m A Block building includes facilities for students in Hair and Beauty, Sports Therapy, Veterinary Nursing, Public Services, Health and Social Care, Early Years, Supported Learning and Technology.
+In 2006 the newly renamed Canterbury College completed Phase 1 of a £50 million campus redevelopment programme, which included the creation of a new Children's Centre, Technology Centre, Land Based Centre, Motor Vehicle Centre and the Post-16 Centre.
+Two years later phase 2 was completed which included new facilities for students in Hair and Beauty, Sports Therapy, Veterinary Nursing, Public Services, Health and Social Care, Early Years, Supported Learning and Technology.

-The £50 Million redevelopment project at Canterbury College won the LABC South East Building Excellence Awards event held in Brighton in June 2009.
+This redevelopment project at Canterbury College won the LABC South East Building Excellence Awards event held in Brighton in June 2009.

-The new A Block was opened in January 2012, having started with the demolition of the two teaching blocks - Becket/Cramner, which were built in the 1960s.
-The demolition started in March 2010 with building work commencing shortly after.

-With the demolition of the sports hall beginning January 2014, the smoking area which had been a common sight on the adjacent major road was relocated to the back of the college.

-The new sports, business and arts block were completed in 2016.